Gynaecomastia or breast enlargement in males which can demonstrate features of a female breast can be managed surgically where appropriate.

 Before pursuing any surgical procedure, it’s important to equip yourself with the right information about the surgery, as well as any potential associated risks.

-NorthEast Plastic Surgery is committed to ensuring anyone considering surgery for man boobs can find the right answers to their questions.
+NorthEast Plastic Surgery is committed to ensuring that anyone considering such surgery for gynaecomastia is well-informed about the risks and benefits of surgical treatment.

 What Is Gynecomastia? | What Is Pseudo-Gynecomastia? | What Is Gynecomastia Surgery? | Why Consider Gynecomastia Surgery? | How Much Does Gynecomastia Surgery Cost? | What Is The Recovery Period For Gynecomastia Surgery? | What Are The Risks Of Gynecomastia Surgery? | Your Gynecomastia Surgery Consultation